GAMS-dev/gamspy/docs/user/gamspy_for_gams_users.rst

 Translating Operations: Sum/Product/Smin/Smax
 ---------------------------------------------

-Frequently used GAMS operations which accept an index list and an expression can be translated as follows.
+Frequently used GAMS operations which accept an index list and an expression can be translated as follows:

 GAMSPy: